sulthan309/pagination-using-spring-mvc/README.md

 # pagination-using-spring-mvc
-Implementing Pagination using Spring MVC and Hibernate
+Implementing basic Pagination using Spring MVC and Hibernate I have implemented Spring web application without using XML Config files.
+All the Conigurations in this project is Java configuration.